ministryofjustice/analytical-platform-airflow-python-template/docs/adr/0007-adopt-cookiecutter-data-science-directory-structure.md

 ## Decision

-We will adopt a directory structure inspired by [cookiecutter-data-science](https://drivendata.github.io/cookiecutter-data-science/), a widely-recognized standard in the DS community, however we will use a static version rather than a `cookiecutter` template to simplify usage.
+We will adopt a directory structure inspired by [cookiecutter-data-science](https://drivendata.github.io/cookiecutter-data-science/), a widely-recognised standard in the DS community, however we will use a static version rather than a `cookiecutter` template to simplify usage.

 ```text
 project-root/